Deaths in Donegal - Sunday evening, June 6

 Removal on Monday morning at 10.15am to St Agatha’s Church, Clar, for 11am Funeral Mass, with burial immediately afterwards in the adjoining cemetery.
 In accordance with Covid-19 and HSE guidelines, the family home and Funeral Mass is private to family, with a maximum of 50 people permitted at the funeral.
 Family flowers only, donations, in lieu, to the Irish Cancer Society c/o any family member

-Funeral cortège will arrive at St Mary’s Church, Pettigo via Laghey for Requiem Mass at 11.00am Monday.
+Peacefully, at Galway University Hospital.
+Funeral cortège will arrive at St. Mary’s Church, Pettigo via Laghey for Requiem Mass at 11.00am Monday.
 Burial afterwards in adjoining cemetery.

 Jimmy Gallagher, Garvan Hill, Cloghan